topst-development/Documentation/Open Source License Agreement.md

 <br/><br/>

 ## No Warranty
 The Software is provided on an "AS IS" basis, without warranties or conditions of any kind, either expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-We do not guarantee the accuracy, reliability, non-infringement or completeness of the Software.
+We do not guarantee the accuracy, reliability, non-infringement, or completeness of the Software.
 <br/><br/>

 ## No Liability